 Figure 47 Individual Button - Scaling Constant.

-Value: sets the value to be sent to the KNX bus when the user touches the button.
-The available range and the object through which the value is sent depends for each case:
+■ Value: sets the value to be sent to the KNX bus when the user touches the button.
+The available range and the object through which the value is sent depends for each case, as the table below shows.